chloebaker/contact-tracing/README.md

 Chloe Baker: My role in the team is to use SQL to work on the database for our project and to organize the team.
 In order contribute to a positive team experience, I will be open and accepting of criticisms, ask for and give help when necessary, and regularly communicate with my team about my progress.
 When conflicts come up, I will carefully listen to my teammates point of views and be open to compromise.

+Jaylen Coleman: My role in this team is client communication and front-end HTML/CSS.
+I will be emailing Dr. Kim Maslin, so my team will be fully informed on what our objectives are.
+I will code the HTML and CSS with detail that reflects effort and excellence.
+I will be transparent about my struggles and schedule.
+I'll also encourage my team through every step we take.
+If a problem comes, I'll be understanding and working to solve it.